sass/sass/proposal/prev-url.d.ts.md

-This is particularly problematic for the widely-used Webpack importer, which expands on the concept of directory-specific load contexts to allow users to do fine-grained customization of how differnt files will load their dependencies.
+This is particularly problematic for the widely-used Webpack importer, which expands on the concept of directory-specific load contexts to allow users to do fine-grained customization of how different files will load their dependencies.
 In order to ease migration to the new API for this plugin and its users, and to better match external ecosystems' load semantics, a solution is needed.